pineapplemachine/PyDwarf/docs/modding.md

 import pydwarf

 def myscript(df):
-    # Find and remove each aquifier
+    # Find and remove each aquifer
     for aquifer in df.all('AQUIFER'):
         aquifer.remove()